faircloth-lab/seqtools/README.rst

 Tests
 -----

-While several of the functions and classes within are not fully tested, *ALL* of the sequence-handling classes, methods, and functions are covered by unittests.
+While several of the functions and classes within are not (yet) fully tested, **ALL** of the *sequence-handling* classes, methods, and functions are covered by unittests.
 To run these tests after installation, do:

 >>> from seqtools import sequence